 Do I have a cake for you!

-A low carb “peanut butter” cake filled with chocolate pastry cream (homemade pudding) and frosted with peanut butter whipped cream….
+A low carb birthday cake with peanut butter chocolate filled with chocolate pastry cream (homemade pudding) and frosted with peanut butter whipped cream….
 I know, I’m a little impressed myself.
-And everyone knows that chocolate & peanut butter = best flavor combo ever, right?
-Yassss.
+And everyone knows that chocolate and peanut butter = best flavor combo ever, right?

-This cake is a little different than the other low carb cakes I’ve posted on the blog so far – a little fancier.
-Or, maybe not fancy but definitely more of specialty cake like a birthday cake or a special occasion cake.
+This low carb birthday cake is a little different than the other low carb cakes I’ve posted on the blog so far – a little fancier.
+Or, maybe not fancy but definitely more of specialty cake or a special occasion cake.
 Not everyone is going to be into making this cake and I get that.
 It’s not hard to make, but it won’t appeal to everyone.

 BUT, there are a few of you out there who actually enjoy baking and have tried to keep-up your baking skills — even with with low carb / gluten-free ingredients, which can be tricky sometimes.
-This amazing “peanut butter” & chocolate holymoly cake is especially for you.
+This amazing peanut butter chocolate birthday cake is especially for you.

-It’s because this cake doesn’t have any peanut butter in it – at all.
-What?
-That’s right!
+I have a confession to make.
+This cake doesn’t have any peanut butter in it – at all.
 Instead, it incorporates peanut flour – Sukrin Peanut Flour to be exact.
 It’s a product I absolutely love right now.
 I’ve been using it in smoothies, pie crusts, pies, almond milk, and in my kids oatmeal.
 Well, and in this amazing “peanut butter” cake!

 If you are unfamiliar with defatted peanut flour, lemme tell you what it is and what it isn’t.
 This product is not simply ground raw peanuts.
 These peanuts are roasted, milled, and then some of the oil is pressed out (think peanut oil extraction).